Our 2017 Festival Program

 Panel 2: Rituals, Attitudes, and the Role of Fear in Creativity

 What habits of mind and body make us creative, or inhibit us?
-Artist and actor Michael Graham, architect and performance artist Thomas Loh, author Lee Maracle, and writer/editor Micheline Maylor dive in.
+Artist and teacher David Lawson, architect and performance artist Thomas Loh, author Lee Maracle, and writer/editor Micheline Maylor dive in.

 Panel 3: Finishing: What to Do, and How?